basicScandal/fsociety-ai/README.md

-# fsociety-ai

-# Opportunistic Payloads for Detecting Indirect Prompt Injection
+# Opportunistic Payloads for Indirect Prompt Injection

 Below is an augmented set of opportunistic payloads for detecting indirect prompt injection.
 Each payload includes an innocuous “proof-of-execution” request (e.g., rendering an emoji or quoting *Mr. Robot*).
 If your extension or the underlying LLM reveals the emoji or *Mr. Robot* quote in its output, it indicates that the injection succeeded in influencing the system.